compose-spec/compose-spec/spec.md

  - "6060:6060/udp"
 ```

-> **Note**: Host IP mapping MAY not be supported on platform, in such case Compose Implementation SHOULD reject
+> **Note**: Host IP mapping MAY not be supported on platform, in such case Compose Implementations SHOULD reject
-the Compose file or at least inform user.
+the Compose file or at least MUST inform user they will ignore Host IP.

 #### Long syntax